Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec::PRELIM} introduces the channel model and key preliminary concepts.
-Section~\ref{sec::THEOBOUND} establishes the secrecy capacity of ISI-WTCs and illuminates the connection between secrecy capacity-achieving codes and the proposed two-stage coding scheme.
-Section~\ref{sec::FG} introduces the factor graph of the two-stage concatenated code and generalizes the density evolution method.
+Section~\ref{sec::THEOBOUND} establishes the secrecy capacity of ISI-WTCs and elucidates the connection between the theoretical capacity-achieving code and the proposed concatenated code.
+Section~\ref{sec::FG} presents the normal factor graph representation of the code and generalizes the density evolution analysis.
 Section~\ref{sec::DESIGN} describes the code design procedure.
-Section~\ref{sec::SIMFL} presents the performance of the proposed code in the finite blocklength regime.
+Section~\ref{sec::SIMFL} reports the performance of the proposed code in the finite blocklength regime.
 Finally, Section~\ref{sec::CONC} concludes the paper.